 In a large bowl, beat eggs slightly.
 Set aside.

 Once the chocolate is cool (test it by touching it.
 Hopefully you won’t scream!)
 You are now ready to temper the eggs.
-Beat the egg again until foamy.
+Now you are ready to temper the egg, beat the egg again until foamy.
 With a large spoon, spoon some of the hot chocolate mixture very slowly into the eggs as you whisk continuously.
-By adding the chocolate slowly will prevent the egg from scrambling instantly.
+By adding the chocolate slowly will prevent the egg from scrambling.
 Once 1/3 C of chocolate has been introduced and incorporated.
 Now slowly, continuously stirring, pour the egg/chocolate mixture back into remaining warm chocolate.
 Keep stirring until blended.
 (If you pour the egg directly into the warm chocolate mixture the chances of having scrambled egg is way up there.
-If scrambling happens you can try to strain the mixture, but most likely the batter will take a trip into the garbage disposal.)
+If scrambling happens you can try to strain the mixture, but most likely the batter will be taking a trip into the garbagel.)

 Pour the batter into the greased spring form pan and bake for approximately 45 minutes.
 Once you start to smell the chocolate, test for doneness by inserting a toothpick 2 inches from the edge.
 The toothpick should come out clean.
 The middle will still be jiggley.
 The cake will continue to solidify as it cools.

 Cool the cake in the pan on a cake rack.
-(Chances that the top of the cake will be cracked, but it will be hidden with the chocolate glaze.)
 Once the cake is cool to the touch, remove the sides of the pan, wrap the cake in plastic and refrigerate until well chilled, at least 6 hours.
 In the meantime make the chocolate glaze and refrigerate.